agieger/Week-7/README.md

   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 3. Authenticated Stored Cross-Site Scripting (XSS)
-  - [ ] Summary:
+  - [ ] Summary:users who are allowed to post on the site can insert HTML with JavaScript on the page by posting.
+Some configurations would allow unauthenticated users to post or edit content as well.
-    - Vulnerability types:
+    - Vulnerability types:XSS
-    - Tested in version:
+    - Tested in version:4.2
-    - Fixed in version:
+    - Fixed in version: 4.2.3
   - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: input XSS code into the page or post using HTML editor.
+The XSS will execute when an admin views the page
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)